edwin-z1/Up2Player/README.md

 1. Display the play screen orientation as the video's orientation.
 2. Support almost all video form.
 Powered by 'MobileVLCKit'.
-3. 'Apple style' UI, easy to use.
+3. 'Apple style' UI and powerful gesture make it easy to use.